 October 16–19, 2014.
 Scholarships available for qualified applicants.

 June 26-28, 2014.
 Scholarships available for qualified low-income Michigan residents.
 Priority will be given to applicants from the Detroit and Southfield areas.

-March of Dimes has provided a $25,000 Community Grant to support 2013 birth doula training scholarships and risk-reduction education for doulas in Michigan.
+for providing a third year of funding with a $25,000 Community Grant for 2014 to support birth doula training scholarships and risk-reduction education for birth professionals in Michigan.